Manasvisingh12/BreezyBeachesApp/README.md

 # Breezy Beaches

 Breezy Beaches is a beach suitability prediction website that helps users determine if a beach is suitable for visiting based on real-time environmental factors.
 The platform allows users to view predictions based on parameters such as temperature, humidity, pollution levels, and water quality.
+It ensures users who are travelling to these beaches in india can get real time notification on what exactly is happened there at the location

 ## Features